Polloburn1/test-uhh/README.md

-#testing if i can do minecraft stuff in github website thingy
+#testing to see if the stuffs that i put in workey.
+They did woreky.